The thyroid gland

 Thyroid hormones T3 and T4

-These keep your body functioning at the right speed.
+These hormones keep your body functioning at the right speed.

-If your thyroid gland does not make enough hormones, your body’s cells will work slower than normal.
-You will feel tired and may put on weight more easily.
-This is called hypothyroidism, myxoedema or an underactive thyroid.
+If your thyroid gland does not make enough hormones, your body’s cells work slower than normal.
+You usually feel tired and put on weight more easily.
+This is called hypothyroidism, or an underactive thyroid.

-If your thyroid gland makes too many hormones, your body’s cells will work faster than normal.
-This is called hyperthyroidism, thyrotoxicosis or an overactive thyroid.
-You may lose weight, feel hungrier than normal, and feel shaky and anxious.
+If your thyroid gland makes too many hormones, your body’s cells work faster than normal.
+This is called hyperthyroidism, or an overactive thyroid.
+You usually lose weight, feel hungrier than normal, and feel shaky and anxious.
 Your heartbeat may be faster than normal or irregular.

 A part of your brain called the hypothalamus senses if the levels of T3 and T4 in your blood are too low.
 If they are, it sends thyroid-releasing hormones (TRH) into your blood.
-The rising level of TRH makes another gland in the brain, called the pituitary gland, release thyroid-stimulating hormone (TSH).
+The rising level of TRH makes another gland in the brain (pituitary gland) release thyroid-stimulating hormone (TSH).
 TSH then stimulates the thyroid gland to produce more T3 and T4.
+If your brain senses that the levels of T3 and T4 are too high, it sends messages to lower the amount of TSH.

-Most people who have a thyroid gland cancer have normal levels of T3 and T4.
+Most people with thyroid cancer have normal levels of T3 and T4.

 Calcitonin